-While Google Webmasters does offer a change of domain tool, what they neglect to tell you is how painful this process is.
+While Google Search Console does offer a change of domain tool, what they neglect to tell you is how painful this process is.
 It hurts… bad.
 I did a domain change many years ago on the Marketing Tech blog to separate the brand from my personal name domain, and I lost nearly all my premium ranked keywords along with it.
 It took a while to regain the organic health that I once had.

 You can minimize the organic search ranking impact by doing some pre-planning and post-execution work, though.

 Here’s a Pre-Planning SEO checklist

 - Review the new domain’s backlinks – It’s pretty difficult to get a domain that hasn’t been used before.
 Do you know whether or not the domain was used before?
 It could have been one big SPAM factory and blocked by search engines altogether.
 You won’t know until you do a backlink audit on the new domain and disavow any questionable links.

 - Review existing backlinks – Before you migrate to a new domain, be sure to identify all the exceptional backlinks you currently have.
 You can make a target list and have your PR team contact each site that linked to you to ask them to update their links to the new domain.
 Even if you just get a handful, it can result in a rebound on some keywords.

 - Site Audit – the chances are that you have branded assets and internal links that are all related to your current domain.
 You’ll want to change all those links, images, PDFs, etc. and ensure they’re updated once going live with the new site.
 If your new site is in a staged environment (highly recommended), make those edits now.